kubedb/docs/docs/guides/hanadb/monitoring/using-builtin-prometheus.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Monitoring HanaDB with Builtin Prometheus
+# Monitoring HanaDB with Built-in Prometheus

-This tutorial will show you how to monitor HanaDB database using builtin [Prometheus](https://github.com/prometheus/prometheus) scraper.
+This tutorial shows how to monitor a HanaDB instance using the built-in [Prometheus](https://github.com/prometheus/prometheus) scraper.

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+- Prepare a Kubernetes cluster and configure `kubectl` to communicate with it.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 - Install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).